 For much of the past, the church provided resting-places for the dead in or around local buildings of worship as a continuing witness of our confident hope in the risen life that is found in Jesus Christ.

 The Memorial Garden Columbarium of St. Andrew’s Presbyterian Church reclaims this ancient practice and with it the spirit of dignity and reverence for loved ones at rest within the communion of saints.
-The Memorial Garden Columbarium is located within our Prayer Garden in the northeast corner of our property, with both the columbarium and garden being designed and landscaped to complement the beauty of our church building and grounds.
+The Memorial Garden Columbarium is located within our Prayer Garden in the northeast corner of our property.

 May their souls and the souls of all the departed, through the mercy of God in Christ Jesus, rest in peace.